 Average Cost: from $1,600 to $8,500 per course (2017)

 View the WT Cost, Credit, and Prerequisite Chart to learn more.

 Note: The total, estimated cost of each program can be found by viewing the budget sheet on a program's brochure page.

 Students are responsible for domestic flight arrangements within the U.S., baggage fees, all meals abroad that are not included in the program cost, medications/vaccines, and spending money.
 See program-specific information for details on what is not included on a particular program.

 Students are responsible for all flight arrangements, all meals abroad that are not part of the program, medications/vaccines, and spending money.
-See a program's budget sheets in Elon Abroad for details on what is not included on a particular program.
+View each program's budget sheet in Elon Abroad for specific financial information.